JeffersonLab/clas12-mcgen/gibuu/README.md

 # clas12 GiBUU
-1. A recipe for building GiBUU with LHAPDF support and other cleanups
+A recipe for building GiBUU with LHAPDF support and other cleanups, plus a clas12 wrapper script.
-2. A clas12 wrapper script

 ## Prerequisites
 1. gcc